Markets and Investments

 - Use software to generate computer solutions of the models.

-- Demonstrate skills in communicating the analysis and results of business decision problems.
+- Demonstrate skills in interpreting the business significance and communicating the analysis and results of business decision problems.

 Business in the Global Economy